siemd2/FinalProj/README.md

 4. Run included table creation and table population sql scripts in order.

 ### Running the Program
-- Program can be ran form visal studio
+- Program can be ran from visual studio

 ## Usage 🎮
 - To manage customers, navigate to the "Customer Management" page.